Last updated April 2026

 As a Fort Lauderdale criminal defense lawyer and former prosecutor, I’ve handled dozens of edible-related cases.
 The law isn’t always clear—and people are frequently charged even when they believed they were following the rules.

-Here’s what you need to know before you pop that gummy.
+Here’s what you need to know before you risk getting charged.

 ⚖️ Florida’s Law on THC Edibles

-Under Florida Statute § 381.986, only patients registered in the Medical Marijuana Use Registry (MMUR) and approved by a qualified physician may legally possess THC edibles.
+Under Florida law, only patients registered in the Medical Marijuana Use Registry (MMUR) and approved by a qualified physician may legally possess THC edibles.

-If you don’t have a valid Florida medical marijuana card, edibles are treated as a Schedule I controlled substance—the same as raw cannabis under § 893.13.
+If you don’t have a valid Florida medical marijuana card, edibles are treated as a Schedule I controlled substance.

 You don’t have a valid medical marijuana card